torvalds/linux/Documentation/admin-guide/device-mapper/dm-crypt.rst

 Example scripts
 ===============
-LUKS (Linux Unified Key Setup) is now the preferred way to set up disk encryption with dm-crypt using the 'cryptsetup' utility, see https://gitlab.com/cryptsetup/cryptsetup
+LUKS (GNU/Linux Unified Key Setup) is now the preferred way to set up disk encryption with dm-crypt using the 'cryptsetup' utility, see https://gitlab.com/cryptsetup/cryptsetup